 Centers for Disease Control and Prevention (CDC) Screening Guidance

-CDC recommends all pregnant people be screened for HIV, hepatitis B (HBV), and syphilis during pregnancy.
-For pregnant people at higher risk of infection, CDC recommends prenatal screenings for hepatitis C (HCV), chlamydia, and gonorrhea.
-Targeted testing for tuberculosis (TB) is recommended for pregnant people with known risk factors or exposure to TB.
+CDC recommends all pregnant women be screened for HIV, hepatitis B (HBV), hepatitis C (HCV) and syphilis during each pregnancy.
+For pregnant women at higher risk of infection, CDC recommends prenatal screenings for chlamydia and gonorrhea.
+Targeted testing for tuberculosis (TB) is recommended for pregnant women with known risk factors or exposure to TB.

 Michigan Department of Health and Human Services Guidance Resources